ben854719/AI-Gateway-Evolution-Moving-from-Requests-to-Results-via-Intent/README.md

 ## LangGraph Flow Setup:

-- Design a multi-step processing graph to handle translation, reporting, assistance, and reminder.
+- Design a multi-step processing graph to handle translation and reporting.
 - Node Configuration.
 - Input Normalization – Preprocess incoming text for consistency and clarity.
 - Gemini Translation Output – Use Gemini API to translate report in English, French, Spanish, and Chinese.